ray-project/ray/doc/source/tune/guides/plot_tune-advanced-tutorial.rst

 promising models and, crucially, can adapt the hyperparameter values throughout training, leading to automatic learning of the best configurations.

-First we define a Trainable that wraps a ConvNet model.
+First, we define a Trainable that wraps a ConvNet model.

 .. literalinclude:: /../../python/ray/tune/examples/pbt_convnet_example.py
    :language: python